LightFoe/THM-WriteUp/Owasptop10/README.md

 ### Write Up of the new THM room : Owasptop10

 ## This is a Room of [TryHackMe](https://tryhackme.com/ "TryHackMe")
-Learn more of TryHackMe on :point_up_2: their website
+Learn more about TryHackMe on :point_up_2: their website

 #### Let's start